Go to navigation Go to content

 People filing bankruptcy are often worried about losing their retirement money.
 However, in the vast majority of cases, this money is protected and untouchable by the trustee.
 This is why I advise against raiding a pension or IRA for money to pay down debts.
-You can seriously jeopardize your future for no good reason.
-This is because the money is either not considered an asset, is a fully exempted asset, or has a high exemption amount.

 Retirement Money Not an Asset

 Some retirement vehicles are not even considered part of your "bankrupt estate" or pool of assets available to a trustee to sell to pay creditors.
 The main requirement is that there be an "anti-alienation clause" (a clause preventing creditors from accessing those funds).
-The logic behind this is that if creditors cannot seize the money outside of bankruptcy, then they should not be able to do so inside one.
-Plans of this nature are usually maintained by employers as group plans with many participants.
-These are:

 • An Education IRA